 (a) provide a high-level framework that is both clear and concise; and

-(b) provide a link between the subsidiary body, the Convention and the proposed General Regulations including the Rules of Procedure.
+(b) provide a link between the subsidiary body, the Convention and the draft General Regulations including the Rules of Procedure.

 8. The Convention and General Regulations contain comprehensive detail on areas such as the Establishment and Functions of Committees and Other Bodies, Appointment of Chair and Vice Chair and Rules of Procedure.
 Therefore, in order to avoid confusion, the documents have been drafted to avoid duplication.
 In order to make a link between the Convention and General Regulations, they are referenced where appropriate and, in some cases such as the section on Participation, they are made specific to the committee or subsidiary body.